maxmind/libmaxminddb/doc/libmaxminddb.md

         uint32_t type;
     } MMDB_entry_data_s;

+The `has_data` member is true if data was found for a given lookup.
+See `MMDB_get_value()` for more details.
+If this member is false then none of the other values in the struct are meaningful.

 The union at the beginning of the struct defines the actual data.
 To determine which union member is populated you should look at the `type` member.
 The `pointer` member of the union should never be populated in any data returned